dupejpeter/ESS/README.md

 Even try creating branches for our own or whatever you need ... there is nothing you can break down since the repositoy is empty :D :D

 In case of any questions get in touch with me either on dupejpeter@gmail.com or on Facebook.

+Hello Peter and group!
+Just getting round to exploring GitHub...
+Thought I'd try editing and committing this file!